 What is a vasectomy?

 A vasectomy is a permanent method of male contraception.
 It involves cutting both the tubes (vas deferens) that carry sperm from your testicles.
 This prevents sperm from mixing with semen and reaching your penis.
-So a vasectomy should prevent your partner from becoming pregnant.
+A vasectomy should prevent your partner from becoming pregnant.

 What are the benefits of surgery?